openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

   + Cluster can't contain impala catalogserver without impala statestore, at least one impalad service, at least one datanode, and metastore.
   + If using Impala, the daemons must be installed on every datanode.

+In case of version 5.5.0 or 5.7.x of Cloudera Plugin additional services in the cluster topology are available:

+  + Cluster can have the kafka service and several kafka brokers.